kedacore/external-scaler-azure-cosmos-db/README.md

 - **`containerId`** - ID of the monitored container.

 - **`leaseEndpoint`** - Endpoint URL of the Cosmos DB account that contains the lease container.
-This can be same or different from the value of `connection` metadata.
+This can be same or different from the value of `endpoint` metadata.

 - **`leaseDatabaseId`** - ID of Cosmos DB database that contains the lease container.
 This can be same or different from the value of `databaseId` metadata.